 - Post useful, accurate content.
-When you post garbage filled with keywords it is difficult to read and doesn't bring people back.
-You want your site to be sticky, so that it generates traffic.
+When you post garbage filled with keywords, it is difficult to read and doesn't bring people back.
+You want your site to be sticky, so it generates traffic.

 - Find a niche.
-Talking about football is all well and good, but thousands of people are doing it.
-But movie soundtrack collections, that's another story.
+Talking about football is good, but thousands of people are doing it.
+A less popular topic such as movie soundtrack collections is another story.

 - Don't create too much bad traffic.
-It's easier than you'd think to create a lot of traffic, but if it's not qualified, which means there to read your content, then it will be a flash in the pan.
+It's easier than you'd think to create a lot of traffic, but if it's not qualified, and people aren't there to read your content, then it will be a flash in the pan.
 It also affects your CTR.

 - Make use of Google Analytics.
-Google gives you the tools, for free, to make a profit.
+Google gives you free tools to assess your website to make a profit.

-One of the biggest issues you will face when you start running ads on your site is the competition.
-Depending on the kind of site you run, you could find that ads start being served that are in direct competition with what you are selling, or offering.
-For example, if you have a site dedicated to drop shipping a certain product, perhaps Disney toys or snowglobes, you could suddenly see ads for those products directing your visitors away from your site.
+One of the biggest issues you face when you start running ads on your site is the competition.
+Depending on the kind of site you run, you could find that ads start being served that are in direct competition with what you are selling or offering.
+For example, if you have a site dedicated to drop shipping a certain product, perhaps Disney toys or snow globes, you suddenly could see ads for those products directing your visitors away from your site.
 This is not good for business.

 Can anything be done about this?
-Well, yes.
-Google anticipated this very issue, and therefore allows you to block content from up to 200 different URLs.
+Yes.
+Google anticipated this very issue and allows you to block content from up to 500 different URLs.
 However, it's a little tricky to know who to block until you start seeing those ads show up.
-Even worse, you may never see those ads, due to the way Adsense serves up the content.
+Even worse, you may never see those ads because of the way AdSense serves up the content.

-Also, as an Adsense user, you cannot click on these links directly to see where the ads are being directed to.
-It's a clear violation of the rules of using Adsense, but you can right click on the ad, if you're lucky enough to see it, and discover the link/URL to block.
-Again, this is all going to depend on a little luck.
+Also, as an AdSense user, you cannot click on these links directly to see where the ads are being directed to.
+It's a clear violation of the rules of using AdSense, but you can right-click on the ad if you're lucky enough to see it and discover the link or URL to block.
+This depends on a little luck.